SirMallard/Iris/README.md

 ```
 ![Sample Code Output](/assets/simpleLightExample.png)

 Finally, Iris comes with a demo window, `Iris.ShowDemoWindow`.
-This window demonstrates the functionality of aspect of the library, and contains useful utilities, a style editor and a runtime information window.
+This window demonstrates the functionality of every aspect of the library, and contains useful utilities, a style editor and a runtime information window.
 It is the most useful reference that you and other coders will want to refer to.
 ![Sample Code Output](/assets/demoWindow.png)

 ### How it Works
-the
+Iris is an immediate mode UI library, as opposed to retained mode.

+In a retained mode model, you might make a button and connect a clicked event, with code that is invoked when the event happens.
+The button is retained in the DataModel, and to change the text on it you need to store a reference to it.

+But in an immediate mode model, call the button function and check if it's been clicked immediately, and you do that every single frame (60 times per second).
+There's no need for a clicked event or to store a reference to the button.

 Check out the Dear ImGuis [About the IMGUI paradigm](https://github.com/ocornut/imgui/wiki/About-the-IMGUI-paradigm) section if you want to understand the core principles behind the IMGUI paradigm.

-### Integration
-the

 ### Credits
 Developed By [Michael_48](https://github.com/Michael-48).
-Design, Inspriation and Feedback: [Omar Cornut](https://www.miracleworld.net/), [Evaera](https://github.com/evaera), and [JakeyWasTaken](https://github.com/JakeyWasTaken).
+Design, Inspriation, Docs and Feedback: [Omar Cornut](https://www.miracleworld.net/), [Evaera](https://github.com/evaera), and [JakeyWasTaken](https://github.com/JakeyWasTaken).
 Thanks!